Grand Canal in Venice from Acadamia Bridge during sunset

 Now, I have to warn you.
 This two week Italy itinerary is super detailed.
-Like, how-the-hell-do-you-have-time-to-write-all-this detailed.
+Like, how-the-heck-do-you-have-time-to-write-all-this detailed.
 And I did that on purpose.
 You can go to any old website to get a vague “two nights in here” and “one night here,” bare-bones itinerary for Italy.
 But those itineraries don’t tell you what to do in each place, or how to get from each city to city.
 You’d have to go look that up after.
 But not with this itinerary.

 Basically, what I’m trying to say is: get ready for a long article!
 (About a 30 minute read.)
 You might definitely want to save this for later right now by bookmarking it or saving it on Pinterest, just in case you don’t finish all in one go.
 Then, grab a cuppa, sit back, and let’s get to it!